-Author has written 14 stories for Buffy X-overs, Harry Potter, Buffy: The Vampire Slayer, Ginger Snaps, King Kong, Marvel, Angel, Greek Mythology, and Aliens/Predator.
+Author has written 15 stories for Buffy X-overs, Harry Potter, Buffy: The Vampire Slayer, Ginger Snaps, King Kong, Marvel, Angel, A song of Ice and Fire, Greek Mythology, and Aliens/Predator.

 I guess I really should write a profile.
 I'll keep it short.